 Certain loans of ours may be secured on a second priority basis by the same collateral securing senior secured debt of such companies.
 The first priority liens on the collateral will secure the portfolio company's obligations under any outstanding senior debt and may secure certain other future debt that may be permitted to be incurred by the company under the agreements governing the loans.
 The holders of obligations secured by the first priority liens on the collateral will generally control the liquidation of, and be entitled to receive proceeds from, any realization of the collateral to repay their obligations in full before we receive anything.
-In addition, the value of the collateral in the event of liquidation of, the collateral of the collateral to preve the proceeds from, any realization of the collateral.
-If such proceeds, if any, from the sale or sales of all of the collateral would be sufficient to satisfy the loan obligations secured by the second priority liens, then we, to the extent not repay amounts outstanding under the loan obligations secured by the second priority liens, then we, to the extent not repay amounts outstanding under the loan obligations secured by the second priority liens, then we, to the extent not repay amounts outstanding under the loan obligations secured by the second priority liens, then we, to the extent not repay their form the proceeds of the sale of the collateral, will only have an unsecured claim against the company's remaining assets, if any.
+In addition, the value of the collateral in the event of liquidation will depend on market and economic conditions, the availability of buyers and other factors.
+There can be no assurance that the proceeds, if any, from the sale or sales of all of the collateral would be sufficient to satisfy the loan obligations secured by the second priority liens after payment in full of all obligations secured by the first priority liens on the collateral.
+If such proceeds are not sufficient to repay amounts outstanding under the loan obligations secured by the second priority liens, then we, to the extent not repaid from the proceeds of the sale of the collateral, will only have an unsecured claim against the company's remaining assets, if any.